caleb531/dotfiles/README.md

 This repository describes and features the configuration files for my Terminal, as well as configuration for the applications and packages I use.
 Note that I am an avid OS X user, and therefore most of these customizations are specific to OS
-X. However, some of these customizations can also be applied to Linux systems.
+X. However, some of these customizations can also be applied on Linux systems.

 ## Features